 A School of Mindfulness

 This special dimension to Buddhist education provides our students with highly effective remedies to everyday stresses and enhances performance.
 Although mindfulness has been dubbed a panacea to a range of modern ailments, actually, it is but one component taken out of the holistic path of life-training taught by the Buddha.
-To maximise the potentials of mindfulness training, we bring it into a holistic context by offering mindfulness and martial arts classes as well as cutting-edge biofeedback technologies as threads interwoven into the tapestry of wholesome School life.
+To maximise the potentials of mindfulness training, we bring it into a holistic context by offering mindfulness classes which are interwoven into the tapestry of School life.